HsuehYiLu/CapStone-RNA/README.md

 2. To run the HIV.py file, execute the code and print out the plots to view the results.

 3. For different results, you can modify the sequence length and the number of sequences used for training in the code.
 Feel free to experiment with different values.

+4. Follow the steps of CoT-RNA-Transfer to get the contact matrix.